bpleines/ansible-infoblox/README.md

 ```
 ansible-playbook take_snapshot.yml
 ```

-Note: Restoring the snapshot is currently a manual step but I hope to have automation here soon too.
+_Note: Restoring the snapshot is currently a manual step but I hope to have automation here soon too._

-These final playbooks require a second configured Infoblox instance.
+These final playbooks require a second configured Infoblox instance:

 This first playbook provisions the second instance as a gridmaster candidate assuming nios_provider as the gridmaster.
 It requires 4 variables to be defined:
 1. master_candidate_name